rbukya1/speech-emotion-recognition-using-deep-learning/README.md

    - Visualizing the audio using waveplots and spectrograms.

 2. **Data Preprocessing**
-   Feature extraction methods include:
+   - Feature extraction methods include:
      - MFCC (Mel-Frequency Cepstral Coefficients)
      - Chroma
      - ZCR (Zero Crossing Rate)
      - RMSE (Root Mean Squared Error)

 3. **Modeling**
-   Utilizing three deep learning models:
+   - Utilizing three deep learning models:
      - LSTM (Long Short-Term Memory)
      - CNN (Convolutional Neural Network)
      - GRU (Gated Recurrent Unit)
-   Achieving good accuracy.
+   - Achieving good accuracy.

 ### Final Deliverables
 The final Python file is located in the Phase-3 directory along with the saved CNN model and an application file deployed using Streamlit.

+## Suggestions and Contributions
+If you have any suggestions for improvement or would like to contribute to the project, feel free to open an issue or submit a pull request.

+## License
+This project is licensed under the [MIT License](LICENSE).

+---

+For more details, contact [Your Name](mailto:your@email.com).